teqfw/web-event/README.md

 # @teqfw/web-event

-TeqFW plugin to use asynchronous requests to backend services in teq-apps.
+TeqFW plugin to use events for communications between front and back in teq-apps.

 | CAUTION: TeqFW is an unstable project w/o backward compatibility.
 Use it at your own risk. |
 |--------------------------------------------------------------------------------------------|

-This `teq`-plugin contains handlers that process asynchronous requests (with JSON payloads) between frontend & backend.
+This `teq`-plugin adds event driven (asynchronous) requests (with JSON payloads) between frontend & backend.

 ## Install